SignTools/SignTools/INSTALL-ADVANCED.md

    ```log
    11:51PM INF using server url url=https://aids-woman-zum-summer.trycloudflare.com
    ```
    `https://xxxxxxxxxxxx.trycloudflare.com` is the public address of your service.
 That's what you want to open in your browser.
+If you want faster transfer speeds, you can also use the LAN or localhost IP address.
 Congratulations!

 ### 3.2.
 Self-hosting on phone